mohannad-b/Wrkcodean/project_details/user_flows/flow-26-credential-failure-blocked-automation.md

 - Ops team verifies credential fixes before unblocking
 - Ops team may adjust failure thresholds if needed

-**Note**: Once credentials are fixed (Flow 24), the automation can be unblocked via Flow 13 (Update Automation Status), respecting allowed transitions from the state machine.
+**Note**: Once credentials are fixed via Flow 25 (Provide/Update Integration Credentials) and the lifecycle helper verifies all required credentials are active, the automation can be unblocked via Flow 13 (Update Automation Status), respecting allowed transitions from the state machine.

 ---